 To understand how ACH transfers work, you must also familiarize yourself with the Originating Depository Financial Institution (commonly called the ODFI) and the Receiving Depository Financial Institution (known as the RDFI).
 The ODFI represents the financial institution that originates the ACH transfer while the RDFI is the banking institution that receives the ACH-transferred funds.

 Whether you use ACH credit or debit transfers through your bank, the ACH fees are either exceptionally low or frequently nonexistent.
 However, some banks will charge fees for moving your money out of their bank accounts.
 While you may have to pay a small fee for outgoing transactions, you won’t be charged a fee for money coming into your account.
 After all, a bank likes to see more money coming into a customer’s account than leaving it.

-If you accept payments online as a vendor or retail merchant and use a third-party payment processor (TPPP), you will receive charges for the processing of credit and debit card payments and ACH payments as well.
+If you accept payments online as a vendor or retail merchant and use a merchant service provider, you will receive charges for the processing of credit and debit card payments and ACH payments as well.

-A TPPP retains deposit relationships with different financial institutions to process payments for merchants.
+A merchant service provider retains deposit relationships with different financial institutions to process payments for merchants.
 In turn, a merchant obtains a signed ACH authorization form from the customer and submits what payments he or she needs to receive through the TPPP.
 The TPPP generates and deposits the payments into the vendor’s deposit accounts, mainly through ACH debits and credit cards.

 ACH Transfer Costs for Payment Processing

 Below is a summary of the typical processing costs for ACH transfers, as of 2021.

 - Flat fees per transaction can range from $.20 to $1.50 each.
 Compare that with about 2.9% per swiped credit card transaction and 20 to 30 cents per transaction.

 - Percentage fees per transaction cover 0.5% to 1.5%, on average.

 - Monthly fees currently stand at $5.00 to $30.00.